 This article dispels the most common myths about giving up American citizenship and the importance of transparency in the realm of going offshore and internationalizing your life.

-One thing that I learned pretty quickly was that there are quite a few myths about giving up American citizenship floating around the blogosphere – most of them from people who’ve never actually renounced.
+The biggest problem about US citizenship renunciation is that there are many myths about giving up American citizenship floating around the blogosphere – most of them from people who’ve never actually renounced.

-That’s why I try so hard to bring transparency to the offshore industry.
-A big part of my business is dispelling this kind of misinformation and telling people about real, legal ways to solve their problems.
+That’s why we try hard to bring transparency to the offshore industry.
+A big part of our business is dispelling this kind of misinformation and telling people about real, legal ways to solve their problems.

 Myth 1: You Have to Cut All Financial Ties to the US